For those who ask, “What have you written?”

 Danger grows in the feud between the MacDonalds and the MacKenzies as the pair, along with an ingenious friend and high tech inventions, returns to 1604 Scotland to face these brawny Highlanders and reunite with kin.
 Will Fergus overcome his mistrust of Beezus and fan the growing spark between them before they battle Morley?
 If he waits, it may be too late.~

 So many readers were taken by the strong, quirky character, Fergus, in Somewhere My Lass (as was I) that I decided to write Fergus’s story.
 Now, I plan to write yet another story in this continuing saga–part of my Somewhere in Time series.
 Plotting is underway for that book.
 In the tone of Somewhere My Lass, Somewhere in the Highlands is an unusual twist on the time travel theme, with high tech gadgets, sci-fi lingo, and action packed.
 And a fun dash of romance, of course.

 “I absolutely loved Fergus’s story!
 Fergus is the perfect geek hero, smart, funny, thinks on his feet, and cute!
 I love Beth’s stories, she has a wonderful way of writing so that you are right there in story with the characters.
 I thoroughly enjoy the tone of her stories and her settings, Beth’s stories are wonderful and definitely worth the read.”
 Amazon Review

-SOMEWHERE THE BELLS RING: (Somewhere in Time–Christmas) Now in Audio at Amazon!
+SOMEWHERE THE BELLS RING: (Somewhere in Time–Christmas) Available in eBook and Audio.

 Wonderful old homes are a major part of my Somewhere in Time series.
 The image below is of the old Virginia family home place that lies at the heart of many of my stories and is the setting for my ghostly Christmas romance novella, Somewhere the Bells Ring.